Media & Entertainment Department

 As Needed.

-An introduction to gaming and interactive technologies and platforms through hands-on experience with fundamental coding for websites, gaming, immersive, and interactive media.
+An introduction to interactive and immersive technologies and platforms through hands-on experience with fundamental software and design concepts for websites, immersive, interactive, and emerging media.

 Prerequisite: None.